Warren wants task force to investigate Trump administration

 With the leadoff Iowa caucuses two weeks away, Warren is considered a front-runner in that state and nationally, bunched near the top of polls with Vermont Sen. Bernie Sanders, former Vice President Joe Biden and former South Bend, Indiana, Mayor Pete Buttigieg.
 All four have long decried corruption in the Trump administration, but Warren’s proposal seeks to provide a blueprint for how to specifically roll back Trump’s influence should she win her party’s nomination and November’s general election.

+Warren’s campaign also notes, however, that the task force’s authority would be limited in scope and that Justice Department personnel would have independent prosecuting authority, meaning the White House wouldn’t be directing its work or conclusions.

-Trump campaigned for the 2016 Republican presidential nomination on a promise to rid Washington of corruption and to “drain the swamp.“ He claims he’s been successful in doing so.
+Trump campaigned for the 2016 Republican presidential nomination on a promise to rid Washington of corruption and to “drain the swamp.“ His reelection bid is built on the argument he’s been successful in doing so.

 Presidents can use executive actions to wield broad power over the federal government, including creating task forces.
-Any investigation, however, may fall to the new administration’s attorney general.
+Warren’s campaign points to previous examples, like when the Justice Department created a task force to investigate the 2001 collapse of energy giant Enron.

 Warren also vows not to employ current lobbyists in her administration.
 She says any former corporate lobbyists will be subject to a six-year “cooling off” period and non-corporate lobbyists will be subject to a two-year one.